-Come fall, alfresco dining in Phoenix is blissful.
-Everyone heads outdoors to soak up both stunning desert scenery and awe-inspiring mountain views beneath the Valley’s nearly perpetual sunny skies.
-The following 18 places showcase the Valley’s dazzling diversity, offering comfortable patios for sipping wine, guzzling beer, and playing bocce ball as well as good spots for outdoor dining with the family, or a romantic date-night with the significant other.
+Come spring, alfresco dining in Phoenix is blissful.
+Everyone heads outdoors to soak up stunning desert scenery and awe-inspiring mountain views beneath the Valley’s nearly perpetual sunny skies.
+The following 18 places showcase the Valley’s dazzling diversity, offering casual, comfortable patios for sipping wine, guzzling beer, and playing bocce ball as well as good spots for outdoor dining with the family, or going on a romantic date night with the significant other.
 It’s all here, so slap on some sunscreen and head for the great outdoors.Read More

 18 Perfect Phoenix Restaurant Patios for Dining Alfresco

 From restaurants with spectacular mountain views to romantic gardens lit with string lights, Phoenix’s outdoor patios offer something for everyone

 For stunning Valley views, it’s hard to beat the fire-pit furnished patio deck at this Spanish-inflected steakhouse located at the Four Seasons Resort Scottsdale.
 From this vantage, diners get dramatic close-ups of Pinnacle Peak and the surrounding desert, as well as vistas of distant mountain ranges offset by twinkling city lights and maybe even a stellar sunset if the timing is right.
 The menu offers dreamy breads (try both pan con tomate and pan de queso) as well as excellent steaks and paella, the latter brimming with chorizo, chicken, pork belly, lobster, prawns, mussels, and clams.
 Meanwhile, the wine list is extensive.